 There are several reasons as to why there may be a build up of condensation and excess moisture in your home.
 There are also several solutions to the problem at hand and a few simple changes you can make in order to prevent this occurrence.
 The accumulation of condensation can cause window frames to rot and wallpaper to peel if it is not treated adequately.
-Black mold can also start to develop near windows, in the corners or rooms and on soft furniture.
-Mold is especially susceptible to developing in the winter months and on the North facing walls that lack sunshine.
+Black mould can also start to develop near windows, in the corners or rooms and on soft furniture.
+Mould is especially susceptible to developing in the winter months and on the North facing walls that lack sunshine.
 Here is a guide to condensation removal and how you can achieve this at home.

 Condensation Removal: Identifying The Causes